peterlidee/dive-in-next-13-tests/blog/5.Nesting/Nesting.md

 Nesting client components in other client components or server components inside other server components does not affect their rendering.
 This leaves us with 2 more possibilities:

-1. Nesting client components inside server components does not affect their rendering.
+1. Nesting client components inside server components: no effect on rendering
-2. Nesting server components inside client components can affect their rendering but you can avoid this.
+2. Nesting server components inside client components: can affect their rendering but you can avoid this.

 ### Nesting client components inside server components